projectestac/wordpress-buddypress-docs/readme.txt

 1. Sit back and watch the jack roll in

 == Changelog ==

+= 1.9.2 =
+* Fixed bug that caused attachments to be corrupted in some cases.
+* Fixed potential notice when using Docs widget.
+* Fixed broken attachment icon.
+* Improved compatibility with BuddyPress 2.7+.

+= 1.9.1 =
+* Fixed bug where attachment filter could show all items when no items have attachments.
+* Fixed bug that could cause attachment filtering in directories to display off-limits Docs.
+* Styling improvements.
+* Fixed bug in activity stream when referenced Doc was deleted.
+* Added Catalan translation.

 = 1.9.0 =
 * Docs can now be sorted into folders inside of groups.